Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Hybrid-RACA

 \subsection{Augmentation Coordinator}

-The augmentation coordinator component is responsible for managing the augmented memory $\mathcal{M}$ by monitoring changes to the writing context.
-The function of the augmentation coordinator is depicted in Figure \ref{fig:coordinator}.
-To determine whether a memory update is necessary, the coordinator takes into account both the current context $\vx_{t}$ and the context $\vx_{t-1}$ from the previous step and calculates the edit distance $\mathrm{ED}(\vx_t, \vx_{t-1})$.
+The augmentation coordinator manages the augmented memory $\mathcal{M}$ by monitoring changes to the \textit{writing context}, which we define as the text the user has already typed (see Fig.\ref{fig:coordinator}).
+To determine whether a memory update is necessary, the coordinator takes into account the current context $\vx_{t}$ and the context $\vx_{t-1}$ from the previous step and calculates the edit distance $\mathrm{ED}(\vx_t, \vx_{t-1})$.
 Once the distance exceeds a pre-determined threshold $\tau$, the coordinator initiates a request to the cloud server asking for a new memory.
-We employ the Levenshtein distance \citep{yujian2007normalized} to measure the token-level difference.
+We employ the Levenshtein distance \citep{yujian2007normalized} to measure token-level difference.
 To avoid redundant memory requests, we adopt an incremental memory update approach, where only the newly updated context is used as the query input to generate the new memory $m_t$.
-When the augmented memory reaches its maximum capacity of $\mathcal{M}$, the earliest stored memory is replaced with the new one.
-This process is depicted in Figure \ref{fig:coordinator}, where we observe that upon reaching the maximum memory capacity, the oldest memory $m_0$ is swapped out and replaced by the new memory $m_t$.
+When the augmented memory reaches its maximum capacity of $\mathcal{M}$, the oldest memory $m_0$ is deprecated and replaced by the new memory $m_t$.